Tao-JiaJun/MSKPD-RDBCA/README.md

 # MSKPD-RDBCA

-We will update the environment settings and the details of how to use the pre-trained model as soon as possible.

 ## Pre-trained models

 You may download all models reported in the paper from Google Drive or Baidu Cloud.